The President and CEO of Symantec, Mr. Michael Brown said transparency and awareness are essential when user privacy is at stake.

-Symantec says it currently owns the world's largest civilian information network, and according to President and CEO Michael Brown, the key to keeping satisfied customers with telemetry data collection from their computers is transparency.
+Symantec claims that it currently owns the world's largest civilian intelligence network, and according to president and CEO Michael Brown, the key to keep customers happy with the collection of telemetry data from their computers is transparency.

 "We are very open about collecting telemetry data, so customers really prefer to contribute to it," Mr Brown told reporters in Sydney on Tuesday, according to ZDNet.

-We know the case of Microsoft and the friction that exists for the mandatory collection of telemetry data from Windows 10, but Mr Brown seems to have downplayed the event.
+We are aware of the Microsoft case and the friction that exists over the mandatory collection of telemetry data from the Windows 10, but Mr. Brown seems to have downplayed the fact.

 "Most people are not so worried about that," he said.